3. Understanding Spatial Indexes

 print(distances[:5])

-Try both of these to see if your distance data is as expected
+Try the above snippet to see if your distance data are as expected

 # store distance to nearest well